Yeshi341/Student_Alcohol_Consumption/Readme.md

 ## Methods
 —
-Our preparation of the data involved extensive dummy variable creation, binning alcohol consumption score into high and low categories, and building features around the most important clusters of original features.
+Our preparation of the data involved dummy variable creation, binning alcohol consumption score into high and low categories, and building features around the most important clusters of original features.
 The process of building the model involved extensive optimization of these features around logistic regression and K- nearest neighbors models.

 ## Results
 —
-We used recall as our primary metric to err on the side of providing too much support instead of too little.
+We used recall as our primary metric to bias efforts towards providing too much support instead of too little.
 The final model had a recall score of 65%.
-The final model had a recall score of 65%.
-The results of our study confirms what most people would guess without a machine learning classification study of the data… that a more stable and harmonious home life, higher academic performance, and solid support structures around the student tend to predict lower alcohol consumption.
+The results of our effort confirms what most people would guess without a machine learning classification study of the data… that a more stable and harmonious home life, higher academic performance, and solid support structures around the student tend to predict lower alcohol consumption.
 Less harmonious home life, lower academic performance, with lots of idle time and more active social life tend to predict higher alcohol consumption.

 ## Conclusions
 ---
 The relatively low recall score seems to point to the idea that identifying high risk students is difficult; in addition, this study does not have the power to identify the primary causes, so we recommend a multi-pronged approach.
 Interventions should aim several areas that suggest increased risk.

-Family life - Resources allocated at higher level than the Department of Education to promote healthy family structures.
+1. Family life - Resources allocated at higher level than the Department of Education to promote healthy family structures.
 Family planning resources and education, and improved access to mental health resources would be two such areas of investment.
-Academic support - tutoring, and mentoring, school
+2. Academic support - tutoring, and mentoring, school
 3. Deterrent efforts - Police resources to target those that might provide alcohol to teenagers and enforcing underage drinking laws.
 4. Idle time - After school activities that can engage less motivated students may help to displace drinking as a recreational activity.

 ## Further Steps
 —
 A study designed to reveal the causal relationships among the features would give greater insight into how to prioritize interventions.
 My instinct is to say that all of the other observed features derive somehow from the quality of the students’ family environment,  but only a properly designed study can support such a conclusion.
-A larger study cohort would be of benefit and a cohort drawn from New York City Department of Education students would provide the best quality information for our purposes.
+A larger study cohort would be of benefit, and a cohort drawn from New York City Department of Education students would provide the best quality information for these purposes.